css-ch/alfons/README.md

 kubectl apply -f kubernetes.yaml
 ```

+**Very important: Don't forget the environment variables to [configure](#configuration) *Alfons*, or it will not work!**

 If everything works, you can access your application by opening http://localhost:8000/.
 If you have something else running on port 8000, you need to change the load balancer port in `kubernetes.yaml`.

 Tip: If you want to understand which pod your requests go to, you can add the value of `VaadinServletRequest.getCurrent().getLocalAddr()` somewhere in your UI.